There’s nothing worse than seeing our furry family members in pain.

 - Ongoing wear and tear

-As cats age, they’re more likely to experience any or all of these, which may be why arthritis is common among our senior feline friends.
+As cats age, they’re more likely to experience these things, which may be why arthritis is common among our senior feline friends.

 Here are a few common symptoms to watch out for: